cometbft/cometbft/spec/p2p/reactor/reactor.md

 reactor and the p2p layer.
 The `Switch` is the main component of the p2p layer, being responsible for establishing connections with peers and routing messages.
+The `Switch` instance provides a number of methods for all registered reactors, documented in the companion [API for Reactors](./p2p-api.md#switch-api) document.

 ## Service interface